grafana/writers-toolkit/docs/sources/review/doc-validator/errata.md

 ### Message

-The relref '%s' has a trailing slash, which can break the resolution.
+The `relref` shortcode argument '%s' has a trailing slash, which can break the resolution.

 ### Guide